 Best line: as one of our heroes exclaims, "Oh, God!" in the face of impending doom, the hipster mafioso retorts, "There is no God.
 Nothing can save you now."
 Sobering philosophical discourse in a maelstrom of absurdity...and much like Vice Squad's "Make my day," a line bound to be ripped off by a big Hollywood production once they get a sniff of this outsider masterpiece.

 So avant garde is Runaway Nightmare, there's even a coda that beats any post-credit sequence from the Marvel cinematic universe.

-I know it's short notice, but Runaway Nightmare will be playing ONLY TONIGHT, Tuesday, July 22, at 7:30pm at the New Beverly Cinema as the first bill of a double feature with Nightmare (aka Nightmares in a Damaged Brain, 1981).
+Runaway Nightmare will be playing ONE NIGHT ONLY: Tuesday, July 22, at 7:30pm at the New Beverly Cinema as the first bill of a double feature with Nightmare (aka Nightmares in a Damaged Brain, 1981).
 Q&A after Runaway Nightmare with director Mike Cartel and co-star Mari Cartel.